rwwarren/war.re/README.md

-# This is my README.
-The site is my main site.
+# This is the site is my main site.
 It hosts a resume and links to other projects http://war.re

+written in reactjs